 With so much demand on our housing professionals to develop multiple skills sets it is more important than ever to utilise the support of a central professional hub that upholds across the board industry standards and nurtures the future leaders we need to drive the sector forward.

-Alma Sheren is Head of Marketing and Communications for Greenacre Recruitment, and researches/writes articles with the team on Leadership, Human Resources, Change Management and the challenges and transitions currently facing the UK housing sector.
+Alma Sheren is Head of Marketing and Communications for Greenacre Recruitment, and collaborates with the team and wider network on Leadership, Human Resources, Change Management issues and the challenges and transitions currently facing the UK housing sector.